-The market for online sales, marketing and customer service technology is intensely competitive and characterized by aggressive marketing, evolving industry standards, rapid technology developments and frequent new product introductions.
-Although few technological barriers to enter this market exist, we believe that our long-standing relationships with clients, particularly at the enterprise level, differentiates us from new entrants into the market.
+The markets for online engagement technology and online consumer services are intensely competitive and characterized by aggressive marketing, evolving industry standards, rapid technology developments, and frequent new product introductions.
+Although few technological barriers to enter this market exist, we believe that our long-standing relationships with clients, particularly at the enterprise level, differentiate us from new entrants into the market.
 This differentiation is comprised mainly of our depth of experience in data analysis, agent training and online marketing optimization.
-Additional barriers to entry include the ability to design and build scalable software and, with respect to outsourced solution providers, the ability to design, build and manage a scalable network infrastructure.
+Additional barriers to entry include the ability to design and build scalable software that can support the world's most highly-trafficked websites, and, with respect to outsourced solution providers, the ability to design, build and manage a scalable network infrastructure.

-LivePerson competes directly with companies focused on technology that facilitates real-time sales, email management, searchable knowledgebase applications and customer service interaction.
+LivePerson's business solutions compete directly with companies focused on technology that facilitates real-time sales, email management, searchable knowledgebase applications and customer service interaction.
 These markets remain fairly saturated with small companies that compete on price and features.
-LivePerson faces significant competition from online interaction solution providers, including Software as a Service providers RightNow Technologies, Art Technology Group and Instant Service.
-While the online conversion market that Timpani Sales and Marketing addresses is fragmented, LivePerson faces potential competition from Web analytics and online marketing service providers such as WebSideStory and Omniture.
+LivePerson faces significant competition from online interaction solution providers, including SaaS providers RightNow Technologies, Art Technology Group and Instant Service.
 The most significant barriers to entry in this market are knowledge of: